Etienne Leroux: Early life and career

-Etienne Leroux was born in Oudtshoorn in the Western Cape on 13 June 1922 as Stephanus Petrus Daniël le Roux, son of S.P.
-Le Roux, a South African Minister of Agriculture.
+Etienne Leroux was born in Oudtshoorn in the Western Cape on 13 June 1922 as Stephanus Petrus Daniël le Roux, son of Stephanus Petrus le Roux, a South African Minister of Agriculture.
 He studied law at Stellenbosch University (BA, LLB) and worked for a short time at a solicitor's office in Bloemfontein.
 From 1946 he farmed and lived as a writer on his farm in the Koffiefontein district.
 Etienne was a pupil at Grey College Bloemfontein where he matriculated.

-His 1968 Een vir Azazel (One for Azazel in Afrikaans) was translated into English as One for the Devil, and makes use of the Azazel myth.
+An English translation of his 1964 novel Een vir Azazel (lit.
+"One for Azazel") was published in 1968 as One for the Devil.
+In his book review for One for the Devil, Graham Greene wrote: "His audience will be the audience that only a good writer can merit, an audience which assembles slowly from far away in ones and twos; while the big book club motorcoaches hurtle down the highway toward oblivion, the rumour spreads that here an addition will be found to the literature of our time."

+Several of his books were banned by the government of South Africa.

 He died on 30 December 1989, and was buried at the family church yard of Wamakersdrift, of which his farm formed part.

-Graham Greene wrote: "His audience will be the audience that only a good writer can merit, an audience which assembles slowly in ones and twos ... the rumour spreads that here an addition will be found to the literature of our time."